VfB Stuttgart: 1975–2000: Era of president MV

 In 1986, VfB lost the DFB-Pokal final 2–5 to Bayern Munich.
 In the 1989 UEFA Cup Final, with Jürgen Klinsmann in their ranks, they lost out to Napoli (1–2, 3–3), where Diego Maradona was playing at the time.

 In 1991–92, Stuttgart clinched its fourth title, in one of the closest races in Bundesliga history, finishing ahead of Borussia Dortmund on goal difference.
 Internationally, they had been eliminated from UEFA Cup play that season (1991–92) after losing their second round match to Spanish side Osasuna (2–3).
 As national champions, the club qualified to play in the UEFA Champions League in 1992–93, but were eliminated in the first round by Leeds United after a tie-breaking third match in Barcelona which was required due to coach Christoph Daum having substituted a fourth non-German player in the tie's second leg.

 VfB did not qualify for any European competition again until 1997, by way of their third German Cup win, with coach Joachim Löw.
-They enjoyed a measure of success on their return, advancing to the 1998 European Cup Winners' Cup final in Stockholm, where they lost to Chelsea in what was the penultimate year of the competition.
+They advanced to the 1998 European Cup Winners' Cup final, where they lost to Chelsea in what was the penultimate year of the competition.
 Only one player of the "magic triangle", captain Krassimir Balakov, remained after Giovane Élber and Fredi Bobic left.
 Löw's contract was not renewed, and he was replaced by Winfried Schäfer, who in turn was sacked after one season.

 Stuttgart's performance, however, fell off after this as the club earned just mid-table results over the next two seasons despite spending money on the transfer market and having veterans like Balakov.